-Knowing whom to sue may not be as easy as you think at first.
+Knowing whom to sue may not be as easy as you think.
 It is essential that you sue the right person or legal entity.
 You can lose your case if you sue the wrong person.
-According to some District Courts judges, suing the wrong person at a business is a common mistake for self-represented persons.
-Vist the District Court website for more information.
-Here are some guidelines on getting it right.
+According to some District Court judges, suing the wrong person on behalf of a business is a common mistake for self-represented persons.
+Visit the District Court website for more information.
+Here are some guidelines on suing the right party.

 First, look at any receipt or agreement that you have with the other side.
-This is the place to start deciding who you should sue.
+This is a good place to start when deciding who you should sue.

 *Tip on traffic accidents* - Sue the driver who caused your injury or property damage not the insurance company.
 District Court staff report that this is a common mistake.

 Naming more than one person (including a married couple) – Again you should use the person’s full name (see above).
 List everyone that might be responsible for the harm you suffered.
 If you are not able to collect against one, you may be able to collect against the other.
 You would not want to file another lawsuit on the same incident.
 Remember that you must also serve each defendant with the court papers.

 If you are suing a married couple, name both people and note “husband and wife” after their names.
 Try to avoid naming the wife as Mrs. George Norton since this defines the person by relationship.
 If George Norton divorced his wife and remarried, you would have the wrong person!